-Make sure the software that you choose has good support, documentation and a community around it.
-LinuxCNC, Pathpilot and Mach3 are good choices here.
+Make sure the software that you choose has good support, documentation, and a community around it.
+LinuxCNC, Pathpilot, and Mach3 are good choices here.

 Choose the upgrades carefully considering your future requirements as well.
 Power drawbars and Tool changers are highly useful upgrades while servos might not really be necessary.

-Also enclosures and chip trays save a lot of time in cleanup.
+Also, enclosures and chip trays save a lot of time in cleanup.

 A 0.001 precision is considered standard for most benchtop CNC mills used on metals.

-If the manufacturer promises accuracy higher than that, take it with a grain of salt as there too many factors involved in determining this number on a machine.
+If the manufacturer promises accuracy higher than that, take it with a grain of salt as there are too many factors involved in determining this number on a machine.